xbfu/asyn/README.md

 # asyn
-## Install kubernetes and docker on each node
+## Install k8s and docker on each node
 ``` bash
 sudo sh install-k8s.sh
 ```